Alexander Clyde

 Abstract

 There is evidence that people struggle to do causal inference in complex multidimensional environments.
 This paper explores the consequences of this in a principal-agent setting.
 A principal chooses a mechanism to screen an agent.
 The agent makes choices on multiple dimensions, and infers the effect of each action separately without properly controlling for the other actions.
-I characterize the principal's optimal mechanism when facing an agent who does such `narrow' inference, and contrast it with their optimal mechanism when the agent is fully rational.
-I show that the principal can benefit from narrow inference, and identify cases where this holds.
+I characterize the principal’s optimal mechanism when facing an agent who does such `narrow' inference, and contrast it with their optimal mechanism when the agent is fully rational.
+I identify cases showing when the principal benefits from narrow inference and when they do not.

 Working Papers